dhis2/training-docs/content/android/lg_vizconfig.md

-# Learner's Guide for Relationships
+# Learner's Guide for Visual Configuration

 ## What is this guide?